stdevPavelmc/mail2influx/README.md

     - `systemctl enable mail2influx`
     - `systemctl start mail2influx`
 5. Go to Grafana and create a new dashboard and import the data from the `influx-grafana_dashboard.json` file
-    - You may need to update the influxdb source in grafana to make int work
+    - The dashboard has a default datasource named **InfluxDB-mail**, you may need to update the influxdb source in grafana to make it work.

 ## Known issues